 Having a good supply of wet wipes (we made some homemade wet wipes, which are dead easy!) is a great way to clean up quickly when your hands or face need a spruce up.
 These can be useful in the morning and before bed.

 Having a full-body wash down, washing your hair and tending to your regular grooming may prove a little more difficult.
-If you are on a campsite, there will be shower facilities and this can make things a whole lot easier.
+If you are on a campsite, there will be shower facilities (or bring a camping shower) and this can make things a whole lot easier.
 However, if you are in the wild, you might need to get a little more creative.

 Collecting rainwater (which we will look at in more detail later) gives you a good supply of water for washing and brushing your teeth.
 You can heat this over a fire or a propane heater for a more luxurious wash.